matt-harvey/swx/README.rst

 when you are working on one activity, are briefly interrupted by another activity, and then want to resume work on the original activity.

+After resuming an activity, ``swx`` always displays a message confirming the full name of the activity resumed.

 Reporting commands
 ------------------